 Conventionally, storing details of this card after receiving it is a tedious job.
 This is because the receiver has to type the details for storing in its database.
-Well, today, the fast-paced Internet era has made it possible to save these details a lot quicker.
+Nowadays technology has made it possible to save these details a lot quicker.
 This is possible thanks to vCard QR Codes, they make our lives a ton easier.
 These QR Codes help us bridge the gap between the online and offline worlds of business.

-Thus, it is more efficient to use QR codes on business cards.
+So it is way more effective to be using QR Codes for business cards.
 Let’s find out about how to use these codes effectively on your business cards.

 Making an Effective First Impression with QR Codes on Business Cards